 Engaging Scientific Curiosity in the Next Generation of Scientists

-Interns will immerse themselves in an 8-10 week research experience over the summer (June-August), working directly with established mentors in various fields of biomedical research, including but not limited to cancer biology, immunology, cell and developmental biology, and biomedical engineering.
-Interns will attend weekly lunch education sessions covering topics from cutting-edge technologies and animal models, to career development.
+Interns will immerse themselves in an 8- or 10-week research experience over the summer (June-August), working directly with established mentors in various fields of biomedical research, including but not limited to cancer biology, immunology, cell and developmental biology, and biomedical engineering.
+Interns will attend weekly education sessions covering topics from cutting-edge technologies and animal models, to career development.
 Students will also participate in a weekly journal club where they can develop skills required to read and critically evaluate primary literature.
 As a culminating experience, each intern will prepare and present their research at the final poster session to their peers and members of the Cell, Developmental & Cancer Biology Department.
+Click here to see last year's schedule.

 CDCB's Summer Internship offers